Ladakh: Little Tibet at the Roof of the World

 In the last few decades, since the 70s, better roads and closer airports brought more tourists, eager to experience the unique beauty of both the people and the land.
 The Indian military came too, seeking to secure the boundary between Northern India and Pakistan.
 With the military and tourists came Western encroachment, “improvements” and modernizations.

-Meanwhile, enticed by “high-paying” jobs and the excitement of city life, the young moved away from the villages, took jobs in Leh, and found housing in hastily built cinder block apartment buildings, so foreign to the beauty of their two-story lime-washed homes back home, lit with warm fires and candle light, surrounded by gardens and fertile fields.
+Meanwhile, enticed by “high-paying” jobs and the excitement of city life, the young moved away from the villages, took jobs in Leh, Ladakh’s capital.
+There they found housing in hastily built cinder block apartment buildings, so foreign to the beauty of their two-story lime-washed homes back home, lit with warm fires and candle light, surrounded by gardens and fertile fields.
 Living in the city required money for heating the cold buildings, electricity to light the bulb hanging from the ceiling, power the radios and television sets they bought, and fuel for vehicles.

 The more the village emigrees earned, the more they spent.
 Telephones, sun glasses, Barbie dolls and Rambo figures sprouted at roadside stands, calling for cash.
 Must-haves.
 Cleared land, sprouting gas stations and more ugly apartment buildings replaced the serenity of a landscape tended carefully for centuries to provide sustenance and nourishment, both physical and spiritual.
 Garbage and waste piled up.
 The city transplants, no longer content, no longer delighting in each day, grew restless, impatient.
 Western diseases appeared, taking their toll on their bodies.
 And crime.
 Our ways brought a sense of want, of need.
 Need begat greed, violence and loss of respect for the ancient ways.